Bi-Lipschitz Invariants in Singularity Theory: Lojasiewicz Exponent and Euler Obstruction: Introduction

-While multiplicity has long been conjectured to be a bi-Lipschitz invariant, the status of the local Euler obstruction remains more elusive.
+The status of the local Euler obstruction remains more elusive.
 This invariant, introduced by MacPherson in the context of Chern classes for singular spaces, is known to be analytic but not a topological invariant.
 In this paper, we provide a partial answer to the open question of its bi-Lipschitz invariance, demonstrating that under some algebraic conditions for hypersurfaces with isolated singularities, the local Euler obstruction is indeed preserved.
 This result contributes positively to the broader understanding of metric invariants in complex analytic geometry.

 The paper is organized as follows.
 Section~1 introduces the foundational definitions and notations concerning bi-Lipschitz equivalence, the Łojasiewicz exponent, and the local Euler obstruction and toric varieties.
-Section~2 extends the bi-Lipschitz invariance of the Łojasiewicz exponent to ideals in analytic spaces.
-Section~3 establishes conditions under which multiplicity is preserved.
-Finally, Section~4 addresses the bi-Lipschitz invariance of the local Euler obstruction for hypersurfaces with isolated singularities under some algebraic assumptions.
+Section~2 extends the bi-Lipschitz invariance of the Łojasiewicz exponent to ideals in $\mathcal{O}_{X(S)}.$ Finally, Section~3 addresses the bi-Lipschitz invariance of the local Euler obstruction for hypersurfaces with isolated singularities under some algebraic assumptions.